UrielCh/api-ovh-node/samples/ovh-certbot-helper/README.md

 # ovh-certbot-helper

-Just call this script to generate a certbot-dns-ovh's config file
+Just call this script to generate a certbot-dns-ovh's config file, a browser will assist you to create OVH token

 ```bash
 npx ovh-certbot-helper
 ```